German anti-aircraft gun 20 caliber flak 38. Small-caliber anti-aircraft artillery of Germany in the Second World War. At the firing position

 Height reach, m 3700 3700

-Flak-30 in firing position
+Flak-30 in combat position

-3.7 cm anti-aircraft automatic flak guns 18, 36, 43
+3.7 cm anti-aircraft automatic FlaK guns 18, 36, 43

-<< 3.7 cm Flak-36 in the reflection of a night raid
+<< 3.7 cm Flak-36 in reflection of a night raid

 Flak-18